Black Sheep

 “If you carry on this way, no man will have you!” she exclaimed.
 “I’ll take that risk,” I replied calmly.
 “Impudent!
 Always were!
 You go running off to those moors like this, and you’ll regret it, mark my word!
 It isn’t decent.
 Reading about those filthy pagans with their stone circles!
 I couldn’t hold my head up in public when my own nephew published a book about them—” “I see you read it,” I said.

 Even though this was very well written as are all of T. E. Huff’s Gothics, I had to skip through the last half of the book.
 I just could not stand the character meant to be Kathy’s “surprise” love interest.
 What a pig!
 He was over the top controlling and chauvinistic, but worse, Kathy, who was intelligent, strong, and ahead of her time in other ways, was a limp dishrag around him.
 Totally under his power.
-This is another book that I strongly suspect was written tongue in cheek.
+This is another book that I strongly suspect was written tongue-in-cheek.
 No gothic cliché is left by the wayside.
 Choosing to read it that way, and also due to a happy twist at the end, I am rounding up to 3 stars.
 Not sure I’d really recommend it though.
 I much prefer his contemporary Romantic suspense.

 Rating: 3 out of 5.